Get insider access

 Preferred store

-If you're dealing with dry air in your home and suffering from dry skin, it might be time to invest in a humidifier.
-The best humidifiers on the market will offer at least a fair level of capacity, features like an auto-stop function, and not be a hassle to clean, so you aren't stuck hand-washing components every few days.
+If you're dealing with dry air in your home and are suffering from itchy skin, irritated sinuses, or respiratory issues, it might be time to invest in a humidifier.
+The best humidifiers on the market will have a reasonably large capacity, include quality-of-life features like an auto-stop function or integrated humidistat, and be relatively easy to clean.

-That said, there's no one-size-fits-all solution—the best option depends on your budget, the space you need to humidify, and whether you want a cool or warm mist unit.
-We've tested 20 humidifiers, and below are our recommendations for the best based on their performance, price, and feature sets.
+That said, there's no one-size-fits-all solution—the best option depends on your budget, space, and whether you want a cool or warm mist unit.
+We've tested 20 humidifiers, and below are our recommendations for the best options based on their performance, price, and feature sets.
+We've also included an FAQ section at the end of the article to answer some basic humidifier-related queries.
+If you're shopping for a humidifier for your bedroom, you can also see our recommendations for the best bedroom humidifiers.

-If you're concerned about your home air quality on a more general level, you can also check out our recommendations for the best air purifiers and the best dehumidifiers.
+If you're concerned about your home's overall air quality, you can also check out our recommendations for the best air purifiers and the best dehumidifiers.

 1. Best Humidifier

 The Carepod One is the best humidifier we've tested.
-This high-end ultrasonic cool-mist unit produces an impressive amount of moisture, more than enough for medium-sized spaces like living rooms or larger bedrooms.
-However, its main attraction is its easy-to-clean design: the Carepod One has only five main components to wash.
-Except for its oscillator, all are dishwasher safe, and unlike most other humidifiers, there are no tight crevices or hard-to-reach spots.
-It's also incredibly quiet and efficient, though both elements aren't uncommon in ultrasonic humidifiers.
+This high-end ultrasonic cool-mist unit produces more than enough moisture for living rooms and larger bedrooms.
+However, its main attraction is its easy-to-clean design: there are only five main components to wash, and except for its oscillator, all are dishwasher-safe.
+Plus, unlike most other humidifiers, there are no tight crevices or hard-to-reach spots.
+It's also incredibly quiet and efficient, though this is common for ultrasonic humidifiers.

 Unfortunately, there's no getting around the fact that this is a pretty pricey device, especially considering the relative scarcity of extra features.
-There's no integrated humidistat that would allow the unit to adjust its mist level in real-time and no Wi-Fi connectivity, so you can't control the unit while you're away from home.
-Its max runtime of approximately ten hours is also on the shorter end of the scale, though on the upside, it does have an auto-off function that'll turn the humidifier off once its tank is empty.
+For example, there's no integrated humidistat that would allow the unit to adjust its mist level in real-time and no Wi-Fi connectivity, so you can't control the unit while you're away from home.
+Its max runtime of approximately 10 hours is also on the shorter end of the scale, though on the upside, it does have an auto-off function that'll power down the humidifier once its tank is empty.

 See our review